adnanhaq30/blog/_posts/2022-03-01-CORS-Misconfigrations.md

 Origin: example.com.attacker.com
 ```

-After sending the above request if server responds with
+After sending the above request if server responds with the response with Access-Control-Allow-Origin header set to your domain sent in request, Its vulnerable to CORS misconfigration.

 ```
 💡 Access-Control-Allow-Origin: example.com.attacker.com